javierbarbero/DataEnvelopmentAnalysis.jl/docs/src/technical/radial.md

 The dual to the input oriented and output oriented radial DEA models in envelopment form presented above is the multiplier form.

-This example computes the radial input-oriented DEA model in multiplier form under constant returns to scale:
+This example computes the radial input-oriented DEA model in multiplier form under variable returns to scale:
 ```@example radial
 deaiovrsm = deam(X, Y, rts = :VRS)
 ```